 For me, being a writer and being insecure about my writing have always gone hand in hand.
-I don’t remember a time when I didn’t have this feeling, even in my younger years when I was convinced I’d be a world renowned author at the age of twelve and would charm millions when I finally appeared on Oprah for my first interview (for some reason, this seemed like the pinnacle of success to me… my mom’s love of her may have had something to do with it).
+I don’t remember a time when I didn’t have this feeling, even in my younger years when I was convinced I’d be a world renowned author at the age of twelve and would charm millions when I finally appeared on Oprah for my first interview (the pinnacle of success, am I right?).

 But despite this childlike confidence, and despite my parents’ constant and unwavering support and encouragement, I’d already developed doubts about my writing.
 Even before I was conscious of how hostile the world could be for dreamers and decided to actively pursue crushing my dreams myself, I already suspected that maybe my writing was actually no good at all, and possibly wouldn’t ever be.
 The seed of insecurity was planted deep inside me early on, and has only grown since then.

 It’s something that’s kept me from pursuing both creative and non-creative opportunities by creating excuse after excuse to justify why I don’t go after the things I want.
 It’s stopped me from continuing projects, made me immediately doubt ideas I once thought were good, and has caused me to curl up on the bed one too many times sobbing about how pathetic I am.
 It’s embarrassing to admit, but it’s become a much too predictable cycle in my life.

 The thing is, I have more writing goals this year than I do time for me to let insecurity further derail my writing.
 I have a novel to edit, short stories and a novella to write, two blogs to keep up, and a hopeful career change that hinges on many of the above.
 So I can’t let my insecurity put me on an undisclosed hiatus anymore.
 I’ve got to put an end to this.
 And if not end it (because, let’s be honest, these things don’t just happen overnight), then to at least figure out how to get a handle on it.